Lessons Learnt from 20 Years Developing Trading Software

 Last year you launched your all-new SaaS platform DXtrade.
 Please tell us a little about the most important features of DXtrade.

 The most important feature is the platform’s modularity, which allows us to release a steady stream of updated widgets to enhance it.
-This can be an ever expanding technical indicator set, new ways of visualising market data and even account management features that encourage traders to perform all relevant actions through the platform itself, which translates to more time spent on the platform.
-Recently we’ve added a client portal as an optional component, so brokers that prefer getting all the software from a single vendor can be also satisfied.
-The market is perceiving DXtrade as a next generation, multi-asset, 100% ready-to-use platform that comes out-of-the–box, hosted and maintained by Devexperts, and is suitable for all sorts of retail trading venues across the asset spectrum.
+This can be an ever-expanding technical indicator set, new ways of visualising market data and even account management features that encourage traders to perform all relevant actions through the platform itself, which translates to more time spent on the platform.
+The market is perceiving DXtrade as a next-generation, multi-asset, 100% ready-to-use platform that comes out-of-the–box, hosted and maintained by Devexperts, and is suitable for all sorts of retail trading venues across the asset spectrum.

 What new electronic trading products and services has your team recently been working on?
 For example, solutions that can help brokers to further automate their dealing and risk management processes or customer support and retention operations?